Select any two GPUs for comparison

 In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 630M are noticeably better than the Nvidia GeForce 710M.

-The GeForce GT 630M has a 25 MHz higher core clock speed but fewer Texture Mapping Units than the GeForce 710M.
-The lower TMU count doesn't matter, though, as altogether the GeForce GT 630M manages to provide 0.4 GTexel/s better texturing performance.
+The GeForce GT 630M has a 25 MHz higher core clock speed and the same number of Texture Mapping Units as the GeForce 710M.
+This results in the GeForce GT 630M providing 0.4 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.

 The GeForce GT 630M has a 25 MHz higher core clock speed than the GeForce 710M, but the GeForce 710M has 4 more Render Output Units than the GeForce GT 630M.
 As a result, the GeForce 710M exhibits a 3 GPixel/s better Pixel Fill Rate than the GeForce GT 630M.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.